 Talk about using marketing to boost company growth, and you'll end up discussing things like growth hacking and running strategic outreach campaigns.
 Content marketing is thought of as a slow and steady approach to growing your brand's footprint.
 However, can it be used as a part of your growth strategy?

-When it comes to content marketing, the usual approach is to build a hub and steadily post articles on there until traffic begins appearing in meaningful numbers.
+When it comes to content and B2B inbound marketing, the usual approach is to build a hub and steadily post articles on there until traffic begins appearing in meaningful numbers.
 Naturally, this is a slow process, and in the interim, most companies go down the paid ads route.

 The thought process behind this is that the ROI on paid ads is easy to measure, and a convenient number can be determined to reflect growth.
 However, the problem with paid ads is that they're an interruptive experience.

 Your prospect needs to change their behavior and take action to interact with your product.
 One of the reasons content and inbound marketing is so successful is that it invites prospects into your funnel instead of trying to shove them into it.

 So, is it possible to combine the advantages of an inbound strategy with the ones that fast growth gives you?
 Can you tailor a growth-oriented content strategy?
 Here are two broad ways of doing this.

 B2C types know all about influencers and use them routinely.
 However, B2B marketers are still coming to terms with what influencer marketing in their business entails.
 Most influencer participation occurs through events and brand ambassador relationships.